Also known as thyroid nodules, they are elevated areas of tissue or fluid that commonly arise within an otherwise normal thyroid gland.

 Malignant with 97 – 99% risk of malignancy.
 Near-total thyroidectomy

-Serum thyroid autoantibody tests are sometimes performed because they may indicate an autoimmune thyroid disease (which may mimic a nodular disease).
+Serum thyroid autoantibody tests are sometimes performed because they indicate an autoimmune thyroid disease (which may mimic a nodular illness).

-A nodule that is producing too much hormone will appear darker and is called “hot”.
+A nodule producing too much hormone will appear darker and is called “hot.”

 During this test, an isotope of radioactive iodine is injected into a vein in your arm.
 Then he lies down on a table while a special camera produces an image of his thyroid on a computer screen.

-The nodules that produce excess thyroid hormone, called hot nodules, appear in the scanner because they absorb more isotopes than normal thyroid tissue and on an iodine scan will show a warm nodule, accompanied by a lower-than-normal thyroid stimulating hormone, is a strong evidence that the nodule is not cancerous, since most hot nodules are benign.
+The nodules that produce excess thyroid hormone, called hot nodules, appear in the scanner because they absorb more isotopes than normal thyroid tissue.
+An iodine scan will show a warm nodule accompanied by a lower-than-normal thyroid-stimulating hormone, strong evidence that the nodule is not cancerous since most hot nodules are benign.

-Cold nodules do not work and appear as defects or holes in the scan, but some cold nodules are cancerous.
+Cold nodules do not work and appear as defects or holes in the scan, but some hard nodules are cancerous.

 The disadvantage of a thyroid examination is that it can not distinguish between benign and malignant cold nodules; it should not, in general, be used as the sole basis for recommending nodule treatment, including thyroid surgery.

-85% of the thyroid nodules are cold, 10% are warm and 5% are hot.
-Remember that 85% of cold nodules are benign, 90% of warm nodules are benign and 95% of warm nodules are benign.
+85% of the thyroid nodules are cold, 10% are warm, and 5% are hot.
+Remember that 85% of hard nodules are benign, 90% of warm nodules are soft, and 95% of warm nodules are benign.

 The evaluation of a solitary thyroid nodule should always include the history and examination of a doctor.
-Certain aspects of the history and physical examination will suggest a benign or malignant condition.
-Remember, a biopsy of some kind is the only way to know for sure.
+Certain aspects of the past and physical examination suggest a benign or malignant condition.
+Remember, a biopsy of some kind is the only way to know.

 Levothyroxine is a stereoisomer of thyroxine that degrades much more slowly and can be administered once a day in patients with hypothyroidism.

-Thyroid hormone levels are usually normal in the presence of a nodule, and normal levels of thyroid hormone do not differentiate between benign and cancerous nodules.
+Thyroid hormone levels are usually normal in the presence of a nodule, and normal thyroid hormone levels do not differentiate between benign and cancerous nodules.

-However, the presence of hyperthyroidism or hypothyroidism favors a benign nodule (that’s why a “hot” or “hot” nodule favors a benign condition).
+However, the presence of hyperthyroidism or hypothyroidism favors a benign nodule (that’s why a “hot” or “hot” nodule tends to be a benign condition).

-Thyroglobulin levels are useful tumor markers once the diagnosis of malignancy has been made, but they are not specific with respect to the differentiation between a benign thyroid nodule and a cancerous one.
+Thyroglobulin levels are helpful tumor markers once the diagnosis of malignancy has been made.
+Still, they are not specific concerning the differentiation between a benign thyroid nodule and a cancerous one.

-Ultrasound accurately determines the volume, number and size of nodules of the thyroid gland, separates the thyroid from the non-thyroid masses, helps guide the fine-needle biopsy when necessary and can identify solid nodules up to 3 mm and cystic nodules up to 2 mm.
+Ultrasound accurately determines the volume, number, and size of nodules of the thyroid gland, separates the thyroid from the non-thyroid masses, helps guide the fine-needle biopsy when necessary, and can identify solid nodules up to 3 and cystic nodules up to 2 mm.

 If a biopsy shows that you have a benign thyroid nodule, your doctor may suggest simply observing your condition.
 This usually means having a physical examination and thyroid function tests at regular intervals.

-It is also likely that another biopsy is done if the nodule grows.
+It is also likely that another biopsy will be done if the nodule grows.
 If a benign thyroid nodule remains unchanged, you may never need treatment.

 Thyroid hormone suppression therapy:

 Therapy with levothyroxine is a subject of debate.
-There is no clear evidence that the treatment consistently reduces the nodules or even that small benign nodules are needed that shrink.
+There is no clear evidence that the treatment consistently reduces the nodules or even that tiny benign nodules are needed that shrink.